Lynyanyu/AtomID-Net/README.md

 ```
 pip install abtem==1.0.0b34
 ```
 Abtem version later than 1.0.0b34 is not supported in this work.
-And install `Cupy` according to https://docs.cupy.dev/en/stable/install.html, in the demo
+And install `Cupy` according to https://docs.cupy.dev/en/stable/install.html
+In this demo
 ```
 pip install cupy-cuda117
 ```